napon2545/git-commands/README.md

 ## Basics

 1. When using Git locally, what are these?
 Define each one in a sentence
-   * Staging area - area that store edited file
+   * Staging area - Area that files are prepared for next commit
-   * Working copy - the place that git already tracked the file
+   * Working copy - The local directory where you edit and modify files before committing changes to the repository
-   * master - the main branch that store the file remotely
+   * master - the main branch in Git repositories
-   * HEAD - the place where file is ready to push to master
+   * HEAD - lastest commit in the current branch

 2. When you install git on a new machine (or in a new user account) you should perform these 2 git commands to tell git your name and email.
 These values are used in commits that you make:
    ```